OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 **Add-in with commands running in Excel Online**
 ![Add-in commands](../../images/addincommands2.png)

-You can define your commands in your add-in manifest and the Office platform takes care of interpreting them into native UI.
+You can define your commands in your add-in manifest using VersionOverrides and the Office platform takes care of interpreting them into native UI.
 To get started check out these [samples on GitHub](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/), and see [Add-in commands for Excel, Word and PowerPoint](../design/add-in-commands-for-excel-and-word-preview.md)

+####Insertable Taskpanes
->**Note:** Clients that do not support Add-in commands yet will run your Add-in as a **Taskpane** using the DefaultUrl provided on the manifest.
+Clients that do not support Add-in commands yet (e.g. Office 2013, Office for Mac and Office for IPad) will run your Add-in as a **Taskpane** using the DefaultUrl provided on the manifest.
 The add-in can then be launched using the "My Add-ins" menu from the Insert Tab.

-### Excel and PowerPoint Content Add-ins
+>Important: A single manifest can have both, a taskpane add-in that runs in clients that do not support commands as well as a version of your add-in with commands.
+This allows you to have a single add-in that works across all clients that support Office Add-ins.

+###Excel and PowerPoint add-ins that create new objects

-Content add-ins integrate web-based features as **objects that are embedded inside documents**.
+Use a content add-in manifest to integrate **web-based objects that can be embedded inside documents**.
 Content add-ins let you integrate rich, web-based data visualizations, embedded media (such as a YouTube video player or a picture gallery), as well as other external content.

 **Content add-in**